 Be sure to seek medical advice if you have any of the symptoms of arthritis.
 Hopefully, these presses will reduce your symptoms so that you can get back to doing what you love!

 Keep your garlic super fresh by following my how to guide for storage.

 Garlic, bane of arthritis (and vampires)!

-For more of my reviews of handy kitchen appliances, check out my article on the best microwaves for senior citizens.
+For more of my reviews of handy kitchen appliances, check out my article on the best microwaves for senior citizens and microwaves for people with dementia.
 You might also like this post on the best kitchen mats to reduce discomfort and improve posture, even if you have hard, tile floors.